beyond-repair/ware-constant-phenomenology/Math.md

 v_{\rm total} \approx 241 \, \mathrm{km/s}
 \]

 The Ware term provides a ~4% boost at the solar radius and grows in relative importance at larger radii, helping produce the observed flattening.
+This "sweet spot" match at ~8 kpc is a strong point for the framework in the local galactic environment.

 ## 4. Lensing Amplification (Bullet Cluster Style)

-Using the corrected Einstein radius formula derived from the Schwarzschild-Ware metric:
+Using the corrected Einstein radius formula derived from the Schwarzschild-Ware metric (Schwarzschild-Ware-metric.tex):

 \[
 \theta_E = \sqrt{ \frac{4 G M}{c^2} \frac{D_{ls}}{D_l D_s} \left(1 + \frac{\pi W D_l}{4 r_0}\right) }